Common Cataract Concerns & Questions

 Public waiting list

 If you are not covered for your cataract procedure via your health fund or are uninsured, you may elect to go on the public waiting list for your procedure.
 Wait times are subject to the severity of the visual impairment caused by the cataract and government allowance.
-It is usually a minimum of a 6 month wait for the first eye and up to a further 3 months for your second eye.
+It is usually a minimum of 12 months wait for the first eye and up to a further 12 months for your second eye.
 Please enquire with your preferred provider as to their individual waiting time.

 If you are uninsured and do not wish to wait for a surgery date via the public system, you can opt to go private uninsured.
 If you are eligible for Medicare cover and your provider charges within the Medicare Benefit Scheme allowance, you should receive approximately $700 back from Medicare.
 Please enquire with your provider about the exact cost of your procedure once benefits have been paid and what you are entitled to.